chuiyang/atom-based_uncertainty_model/README.md

 --max_lr 5e-4
 ```
 * `<training_data_path>` and `<save_path>` is the same as the above, and there is no need to specify the largest size of molecule in the training data when training a molecule-based uncertainty model
+* `--fp_method` should be specified as `molecular` for only generating molecular predictive distribution.

 ## Evaluating
 Currently, you can predict: